disclaimer

 • The name and signature of the officiant.

-To be awarded a marriage certificate in Oklahoma, couples must obtain a marriage license, have a marriage ceremony, and return the completed marriage license to the County Clerk's Office for recording.
+To be awarded marriage certificates in Oklahoma, couples must obtain a marriage license, have a marriage ceremony, and return the completed marriage license to the County Clerk’s Office for recording.

 A marriage license is a document that grants legal permission for marriage.
 In Oklahoma, individuals cannot marry without obtaining a marriage license.
 Couples who wish to obtain a marriage license must meet the conditions below:

-Both parties must appear in person to complete a marriage license form (Oklahoma does not issue marriage licenses by proxy)
+Both parties (the bride and groom) must appear in person to complete a marriage license form (Oklahoma does not issue marriage licenses by proxy):

 • Driver’s license